 Related subjects include: Art, Art History, and Design, Architecture, Film, Television, and Theater, Classics, History, Western Europe, Medieval Studies, Theology and Religion, and Music.
-Please see also the Dante at Notre Dame guide for specific resources about Dante Alighieri.
+Please see also the Dante at Notre Dame guide for specific resources about Dante Alighieri and his works.

 The Hesburgh Libraries collect new and historical scholarship and publications relating to Dante as broadly as possible.
 Notre Dame faculty, staff, and students may recommend an acquisition in this area through our recommendation form.